evanlin23/Archery-Tracker-App/README.md

 # Archery Tracker App
 <p>
-  Lightweight app used to track score during archery practice.
+  Simple, lightweight app used to track score during archery practice.
 For the National Archery in the Schools Program (NASP), each round consisted of 5 arrows each.
 This app allows for an easy to use way to track the score for each end, automatically calculating averages and saving the data.
 </p>

 ## Background
 <p>
   I used it during my last season of archery practice in high school.
+I found keeping a spreadsheet in google sheets too tedious, so to optimize practice time I cut down on the time I needed to spend tracking my score.
 I competed at the National Archery Tournament with my team and qualified for the World Tournament.
 </p>

 ## Usage